What Is a Conversion Cart for Moving Mulch?

 That can be useful.

-For homeowners, property owners, and landscaping crews, one tool that can do more than one job can make a lot of sense.
+For homeowners, property owners, and landscaping crews, one tool that can do more than one job can make sense.

 A conversion cart changes the tool.